Advisory Board

 Carol is a retired librarian previously at Westbrook Elementary School and is a native of the Washington DC area.
 She has a B. A. in English from Oberlin College, a Masters in Management from the Sloan School of Management at MIT and a Master's of Science in Instructional Technology from Towson University.
 Before returning to school for her library degree, she worked in international banking and served as Vice President of a start-up high technology company in Cambridge, MA.

-Ashley Van Waes - Washington, D.C.
+Ashley Van Waes

 Ashley is a Strategic Engagement Specialist, Bureau for Resilience and Food Security, at USAID, where she focuses on sustainable interventions within humanitarian response efforts.
 Previously, she worked on contract as a Program Analyst on the Operational Data and Analytics Team at HHS and as a Research Assistant at USIP.
-From 2015 until 2016 Ashley served as WMI's Resources Fellow at our Buyobo, Uganda HQ.
+From 2015-2016 Ashley served as WMI's Resources Fellow at our Buyobo, Uganda HQ.
 She hails from the great state of Nebraska, received her Bachelor's degree cum laude at the University of Nebraska and holds a Master's degree from Georgetown University in Global Human Development.

 Robert Lewis, Esq. at Epstein, Becker, Betts in New York, NY serves as legal counsel.